jforget/perl5-decodeur-Mastermind/description-en.md

 will need a third game turn.

 In  the program,  the  middle game  does not  exist.
-The program  can memorise a list  of several dozen possible codes, a  feat that a human player cannot  do.
+The program  can memorise a list of several thousands possible codes, a  feat that a human player cannot  do.
 So when  the opening is  over, the program  runs an interlude (from  "inter" meaning "between" and  "lude" meaning "game") and builds the  list of codes compatible with the  opening game turns.